-WARNING: A qualified service person must connect furnace to gas supply.
+A WARNING: A qualified service person must connect furnace to gas supply.
 Follow all local codes.

-WARNING: Never connect furnace to private (non-utility) gas wells.
+A WARNING: Never connect furnace to private (non-utility) gas wells.
 This gas is commonly known as wellhead gas.

-WARNING: Unplug furnace before connecting to gas supply.
+A WARNING: Unplug furnace before connecting to gas supply.

-CAUTION: Use only new, black iron or steel pipe.
+A CAUTION: Use only new, black iron or steel pipe.
 Copper tubing may be acceptable in certain areas.
 Check local codes.
 Use pipe large enough in diameter to allow proper gas volume to furnace.
 If pipe is too small, undue loss of pressure will occur.
-Refer to chart on page 9.
+Refer to chart on page 8 or 9.

-CAUTION: Lightly apply pipe joint sealant to male threads before connecting.
+A CAUTION: Lightly apply pipe joint sealant to male threads before connecting.
 Use pipe joint sealant that is resistant to liquid petroleum (LP) gas.